andrejkoslov/adaptive-linechart/README.md

 Maximal 10 lines.
 Since version 1.1.0 allowed negative and positive values in randge from -9007199254740991 till 9007199254740991.
 The chart uses the global variable isMobil (Boolean).
-If true, live data are shown by "mouse-over".
-By clicking on any item in the legend an external function will be executed **processSelectLegendItem(chartId, amount-of-lines, parameter-id)**
+If false, live data are shown by "mouse-over".
+By click on item in the legend hide/show line on chart and switch colored tag of item.

 The chart accepts data as time-series in the format (string) "Unix-Timestamp/Value;Unix-Timestamp/Value;..".
 Additional (chart-util) supplied function to convert CSV (with header) to time-series.